Munich Steam Locomotive Company

-The Munich Steam Locomotive Company (Dampflok-Gesellschaft München or DGM) is charitable society based in Munich, Germany, whose aim is to preserve the oil-fired steam locomotive, number 41 018, as an operational locomotive.
+The Munich Steam Locomotive Company (Dampflok-Gesellschaft München or DGM) is a charitable society based in Munich, Germany, whose aim is to preserve the oil-fired steam locomotive, number 41 018, as an operational locomotive.

 Society

 The society was founded in 1976 and was originally called the Interessengemeinschaft 41 018. e.V. ('41 018 Interest Group') as the DRG Class 41 steam locomotive, no. 41 018, was purchased.
 This steam engine is registered as a technological monument in the state of Bavaria, Germany.

 The society has 11 members who are joint owners of the locomotives and who have succeeded in keeping and operating locomotive 41 018 for more than 30 years.
 The steam engine is homed at the Augsburg Railway Park where the necessary work is also carried out.

 Locomotives

 The following locomotives are owned by the DGM and stored at the Augsburg Railway Park: